nus-cs2103-AY2526S1/ip/docs/README.md

-# 👾 ByteBot
+# 👾 ByteBot User Guide

 ![ByteBot](Ui.png)
 > *Organize yourself, one task at a time*

-**ByteBot** is a task management application to help you stay productive
+**ByteBot** is a task management application to help you stay productive, assisting you to organize your deadlines, todos, and events through a simple chat interface.

 ## Quickstart